sungwoonpark0502/cone-path-detector/README.md

 4. **Adjusting Centroids**: The centroids are slightly shifted outward (by a `shift_amount`) to avoid the fitted lines intersecting the cones.
 Left centroids are shifted left, and right centroids are shifted right.

-5. **Fitting Boundary Lines**: Using the adjusted centroids, boundary lines are fitted with `RANSACRegressor` from scikit-learn:
+5. **Fitting Boundary Lines**: Using the adjusted centroids, boundary lines are fitted with `RANSACRegressor` from sci-kit-learn:
    - The `RANSACRegressor` is used to fit robust linear models to the left and right cone centroids.
 The model is fine-tuned using a `residual_threshold` to reduce the impact of outliers on line fitting.

 6. **Drawing Boundary Lines**: In the `draw_boundary_lines()` function: